-The patella is the kneecap bone.
-It lies within the quadriceps tendon.
-This large tendon from the powerful thigh muscles (quadriceps) wraps round the patella and inserts into the top of the lower leg bone (tibia).
-The quadriceps muscles straighten the leg.
+The patella is the bone commonly known as the kneecap.
+It lies within the quadriceps tendon which is a large tendon at the bottom of the powerful thigh muscles (quadriceps) which then wraps around the patella and inserts into the top of the lower leg bone (tibia).
+The quadriceps muscles are used to straighten the leg.

-The back of the patella is covered with smooth cartilage.
-This helps the patella to glide over the lower part of the thighbone (femur) when you straighten your leg.
+The back of the patella is normally covered with smooth cartilage which helps the patella to glide over the lower part of the thighbone (femur) when the leg is straightened.

 What causes chondromalacia patellae?

 Chondromalacia patellae occurs most often in young adults and teenagers.
 It is more common in women.
 The reason why damage occurs to the cartilage is not clear.
-It is thought that the kneecap (patella) may rub against the lower part of the thighbone (femur) instead of gliding smoothly over it.
-This may damage the patellar cartilage.
+It is thought that the kneecap (patella) may rub against the lower part of the thighbone (femur) instead of gliding smoothly over it which may damage the patellar cartilage.
 Situations where this is more likely include the following:

 - Overuse of the knee, such as in certain sports.

-- Some people may have a slight problem in the alignment of the knee.
-This may cause the patella to rub on, rather than glide over, the lower femur.
-It may be due to the way the knee has developed.
-Or, it may be due to an imbalance in the muscles around the knee - for example, the large quadriceps muscle above the knee.
-If one side of the quadriceps muscles pulls harder than the other side, the patella may not glide smoothly and may rub on one side.
+- Some people may have a slight problem in the alignment of the knee which may cause the patella to rub on, rather than glide over, the lower femur.
+This may be due to the way the knee has developed before birth or it may be due to an imbalance in the muscles around the knee - for example, if one side of the quadriceps muscles pulls harder than the other side, the patella may rub more on one side than the other.

-- A combination of an alignment problem (as above) and overuse with sports, may be the most common reason for developing chondromalacia patellae.
+- A combination of an alignment problem (as above) and overuse with sports, is likely to be the most common reason for developing chondromalacia patellae.

 - Injury to the knee may contribute - perhaps repeated small injuries or stresses due to sports, or due to slack ligaments (hypermobile joints).